Amplify The Anthems Limited

 If your artwork is misleading, offensive, obscene, abusive, libellous, false, deliberately misleading, or otherwise illegal or unlawful (we referred to this as Unlawful Content earlier in these Terms), we also have the right to say that we won’t provide a Pack to you.
 You can go away, change your idea and get back to us with a new design if you wish, that is fine.
 We just won’t print anything that breaches these Terms.

-If your Pack includes the production of albums from your tracks and artwork, you must have between at least 5 tracks to send to us.
+If your Pack includes the production of albums from your tracks and artwork, you must have at least 5 tracks to send to us.
 We will then start production based on our album template at the quantity that we have both agreed in advance.
-After production we will deliver a prior agreed % of that quantity to you and will keep the remaining % for online sale through our Website.
+After production we will deliver a prior agreed % of that quantity to you and will keep the remaining % for online sale through our Website at a pre set cost.
 If we are creating a mixture of physical albums and digital albums for you, the percentages and the quantities remain the same.
 It doesn’t matter that you can hold one but can’t hold the other.

 As well as promoting new music, we run a marketplace on our Website for our users to buy and sell unwanted artistic goods and/or their services (such as piano tuition or singing lessons).
 So if you’ve got a dusty old instrument stored away in your loft, you may want to find out more about the marketplace and sell it to a budding musician.

 We monitor the marketplace to see what is being sold, so you should probably have a read of these Terms before you sell or buy anything.

 Once you’ve registered on our Website, you can post an ad about your unwanted item or your services.
 We regularly check these ads and may remove any that we feel breach these Terms or won’t be relevant to our Amplify The Anthems users, with or without giving you any notice.
 If you regularly breach these Terms, we may have to stop you from posting ads altogether by suspending your registration.